Solutions for Snacks Packaging

 That also applies to the secondary sleeving, case packing, and pallitezation as well, as many successful snack packages offer “club packs, or cases” which contain multiple individual servings.

 Snack packaging is a big opportunity for brand owners that can offer protein-rich snacks – and cheese fits that bill.

 Creating a fresh snack offering from cheese does not necessarily require producers to alter the product manufacturing process itself – it can be achieved primarily as a packaging exercise.
-Often, this involves simply changing portion configurations or combining it with other foods which can dramatically increase perceived consumer value.
+Often, this involves simply changing portion configurations of the cheese packaging equipment or combining it with other foods which can dramatically increase perceived consumer value.

 For example, packaging cheese and crackers together adds nominal costs but results in premium pricing in the retail case.
 Some other examples include the popular protein packs featuring an assortment of cheese, meat, and nuts.

 Multi-compartment PaperSeal® paperboard tray with olives and tomatoes

 Multi-compartment PaperSeal® paperboard tray with cheese and nuts

 Popcorn bag in flow pack